 You can apply to multiple unis – or several courses with the same uni – in your one UAC application.

-List up to five courses, in the order you’d most like to study them.
+Firstly, list up to five courses, in the order you’d most like to study them.
 Don’t worry at this stage about ATAR – if you don’t get the ATAR for your first preference, your next preference will be considered.
 UAC will submit your course preferences to the relevant uni(s) on your behalf.

 Hint: While you’re in your UAC application, apply for Schools Recommendation Schemes (SRS) to be in the running for an early offer.
 You can also apply separately for our Charles Sturt Advantage early offer program!